Nexmo/nexmo-developer/_documentation/verify/overview.md

 The Verify API enables you to use [2FA](/concepts/guides/glossary#2fa) (two-factor authentication) to check that you can contact a user at a specific number.

+* Protect against spam, by preventing spammers from creating multiple accounts
+* Monitor suspicious activity, by forcing an account user to verify ownership of a number
+* Reach your users at any time, by ensuring that you have their correct phone number

 The general workflow is shown in the following sequence diagram:

 ```js_sequence_diagram